geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-14/meeting-transcript.md

 But yeah, they're different, some faster, some slower.

 ##### **Geohot** [[00:22:55](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=1375)]
-So that might have to do with the beam search.
+So that might have to do with the BEAM search.

 ##### **Nimlgen** [[00:22:59](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=1379)]
-no no i use the same one that oh it's not the beam okay yeah that might be the memory layout yeah uh this week i'll try to just get this kernel and try to compare them one by one and see so maybe memory layout is worse in AM um yeah um so yeah for nance i can try to so the only thing
+no no i use the same one that oh it's not the BEAM okay yeah that might be the memory layout yeah uh this week i'll try to just get this kernel and try to compare them one by one and see so maybe memory layout is worse in AM um yeah um so yeah for nance i can try to so the only thing
 I think, I don't know, maybe that's synchronization, but it's just basically the same like for AMD and AM.
 Or maybe it's also different memory layout.
 We have some page files or memory accesses.